 Western Green Energy Hub

-The Western Green Energy Hub is a proposal to design, construct and operate a large-scale wind and solar power project to produce value added products, with the base case assuming renewables-based hydrogen and ammonia production.
+The Western Green Energy Hub is a proposal to design, construct and operate a large-scale wind and solar power project to produce value added products, with the base case assuming renewables-based hydrogen with ammonia and other e-fuels production.
 The proposed development is situated in the far southeast of Western Australia in the Shire of Dundas and City of Kalgoorlie-Boulder.

 Main proponents: